Login

 Studies have shown that carriers with a strong safety management culture readily adopt safety technologies.
 These organizations lead the way in safety standards, going above and beyond compliance to eliminate risk for the public, drivers, and their businesses.
 They are front-line innovators focused on continuous improvement and readily incorporate technology into their safety management controls.
 Consequently, they enjoy fewer accidents and incidents compared to carriers without similar safety management controls.

 Are you ready to join these front-line innovators, embrace continuous compliance improvement, and build the strength of your safety culture?
 It's not as complex as you think.
-With J. J. Keller® Encompass® Fleet Management, you can!
+With the J. J. Keller® Encompass® Fleet Management System, you can!
 Talk with a compliance specialist to see how Encompass automates everyday recordkeeping tasks, provides powerful technology to improve operations and compliance, and delivers fleet visibility to enhance decision-making.